robisim74/qwik-speak/docs/translate.md

 > Note.
 You can enable this option, even if you use the syntax `key@@[default value]`.

-If you enable this option, you can only pass the default value to the translation functions:
+If you enable this option, you can pass only the default values to the translation functions:
 ```tsx
 export default component$(() => {
   const t = inlineTranslate();